 Blau also photographs closer to home, in the heart of the heart of the family.
-Photographs from his long term personal study of the domestic scene – now collected and mocked-up in book form as Thicker Than Water: My Family in Photographs (1968-2012) — have been published widely.
-In an 80’s art tabloid like Theory/Flesh; in a 2009 Intervalles issue on Interdisciplinary Transcriptions; in Family Frames: Photography, Narrative, and Post Memory (1997), in the The M Word: Real Mothers in Contemporary Art (2011); and principally in a collaboration with writer Jane Gallop in a memoir/theory of domestic photography, titled Living With His Camera (2003).
+Photographs from his long term personal study of the domestic scene – now mocked-up in book form as Thicker Than Water: My Family in Photographs (1968-2018) — have been published widely.
+In an 80’s art tabloid like Theory/Flesh; in a 2009 Intervalles issue on Interdisciplinary Transcriptions; in Family Frames: Photography, Narrative, and Post Memory (1997), in the The M Word: Real Mothers in Contemporary Art (2011); and principally in a collaboration with writer Jane Gallop in her memoir/theory of domestic photography, Living With His Camera (2003).

 Jack Hietpas Interviews Dick Blau for Milwaukee Underground Film Festival ►